SCS-CBU-CED-IAM/freeradius-mobileid/README.md

 Updating the related user entry with initial/current `X-MSS-MobileID-SN` value can be done by calling the rlm_exec module exec_ldapupdate.

-1) Use the `exec-ldapupdate.properties.sample` and create your own `exec-ldapupdate.properties` file.
+1) Copy the `exec-ldapupdate.properties.sample` to `exec-ldapupdate.properties` and edit it.
 Refer to the [sample file](exec-ldapupdate.properties.sample) for the settings.

 At this point you can test the module itself with proper command line parameters.
 Examples:
 ```